-The greedy moving algorithm starts from any initial partition, e.g., the fixed point of greedy joining.
-It seeks to lower the objective function by recursively moving individual elements from one subset to another, or to a new subset.
-When an element is moved to a new subset, the number of subsets in the partition increases.
-When the last element is moved from a subset, the number of subsets in the partition decreases.
+The greedy moving algorithm starts from any initial partition, e.g., the fixed point of greedy joining, and seeks to lower the objective function by recursively moving individual elements from one cluster to another, or to new clusters.
+When an element is moved to a new cluster, the number of clusters can increase.
+When the last element is moved from a cluster, the number of clusters can decrease.